ComputationalRadiationPhysics/liFFT/README.md

 - Include (at least) 'FFT.hpp'
 - Choose one of the predefined FFT types from FFT\_Definitions and typedef it to your liking (e.g. `using MyFFT = FFT_2D_C2C`)
 - Choose either LiFFT::mem::RealContainer or LiFFT::mem::ComplexContainer for the input data, and set the dimensionality and precision via the template parameters    **OR**
-- Use the static member function *MyFFT::createNewInput* to have an appropriate container automaticly choosen for you (prefered method)
+- Use the static member function *MyFFT::createNewInput* to have an appropriate container automatically chosen for you (preferred method)
 - Use the *Container::IdxType member as the index type to set the elements via ()-operator (e.g. `Container::IdxType idx(5, 3, 2); container(idx) = 1337;`)
 - (If you used a custom container you have to wrap it with `auto input = MyFFT::wrapInput(container)`)
 - Call the static member function `MyFFT::createNewOutput(input)` to create an output container (no memory is allocated for inplace transforms) or wrap an existing DataContainer with `auto output = MyFFT::wrapInput(containerOut)`
 - Once you got an input and (for non-inplace FFTs) an output container you can call *makeFFT* with the specific FFT library class as the first template parameter and your wrapped container(s) as actual parameters.
     *Note:* The resulting functor instance contains a so called **plan** and its creation requires time and memory.
 It is meant to be reused for optimal performance!
 - Now everything is set up and you only need to call the created FFT functor (gotten by *makeFFT*) with the wrapped container(s) to execute an FFT.
 This process can be repeated with the same containers (and different data contained within) as often as required.
 - The result can be accessed via the output container.
-Note that for inplace transforms the output container containes only a reference to the input container, so it must not get out of scope before you are finished accessing the output.
+Note that for inplace transforms the output container contains only a reference to the input container, so it must not get out of scope before you are finished accessing the output.

 A good example is the code from fftTiffImg: